opensearch-project/documentation-website/_dashboards/dashboard/extensions.md

 - Enhanced security: With a list of plugins on a dashboard view, you can easily see if any outdated or vulnerable plugins are present and then quickly remove or update them, minimizing or avoiding security risks.
 - Improved website performance: Viewing a list of plugins on a dashboard view can help you identify any plugins that may be slowing down your website or causing performance issues.

-Watch this short video to learn how to display your observability plugin list in Observability Dashboards and then try out the tutorial to learn more.
+Watch this short video to learn how to display your observability plugins in Dashboard and then try out the tutorial to learn more.

 <demo video>